tybottorff/bottorffdocs/notes/literature_notes.md

  - **possible sources of irAEs: aggravation of silent pre-existing autoimmune condition, neo-autoimmune or inflammatory disorder due to breakdown of self-tolerance, disruption of immune homeostasis in tissue (not sure exactly what this means), bystander self-tissue damage (on target, off tumor response), undesired reactions to checkpoint blockade (expression of co-inhibitory molecules on non-T cells for instance)**
  - **similarities between pathogenic, inflammation-driving Th17 (and Th1) cells and exhausted T cells could be exploited to treat cancer without inducing irAEs: PDPN expressed on Th17 cells and negatively regulates Th17 pathogenicity, PDPN also part of co-inhibitory gene module upregulated in cancer; PROCR also expressed in Th17 cells (also negatively regulates pathogenicity via repressing IL-1R) and exhausted T cells (PROCR deficiency inhibits tumor growth)**
  - another idea to limit irAEs from ICI is to treat the autoimmune side effects, for example with TNF blockade (which can even enhance ICI efficacy in targeting tumor beyond limiting irAEs, **not sure of mechanism here**)
+# Thymus alterations and susceptibility to immune checkpoint inhibitor myocarditis
+ - ICI treatment of thymic epithelial tumors more frequently associated with ICI myocarditis than other tumor types
+ - ICI myocarditis more severe and occurs earlier in patients with thymic epithelial tumors vs. other cancer types
+ - higher anti-acetylcholine antibody levels (proxy for thymic autoimmunity) in ICI myocarditis patients
+ - tracks with association between thymic epithelial tumors and autoimmune diseases
+ - hyperplastic thymus (oval shape and convex margin) associated with ICI myocardiits even pre-ICI
 # TIGIT<sup>+</sup> NK cells in combination with specific gut microbiota features predict response to checkpoint inhibitor therapy in melanoma patients
  - TIGIT upregulated in T cells and CD56<sup>high</sup> NK cells of ICB responders
  - bacterial taxa associated with response (like *Ruminococcus torques*) or failure (like *Barnesiella intestinihominis*) to ICB